Bridging the Reality Gap for Pose Estimation Networks using Sensor-Based Domain Randomization: Related Work

-Of the above mentioned methods only SSD-6D \cite{kehl2017ssd} and DPOD \cite{zakharov2019dpod} are trained purely on synthetic data.
-Data is created by the approach of combining random background images with renders.
+\textbf{Synthetic data:} Of the above mentioned methods only SSD-6D \cite{kehl2017ssd} and DPOD \cite{zakharov2019dpod} are trained purely on synthetic data.
+Data is created by combining random background images with renders.
 An isolated instance of the object is rendered, and this render is then overlaid on a random background image from the COCO dataset \cite{lin2014microsoft}.
 While this approach is simple and easy to integrate, it has certain shortcomings.
-As the rendered image is overlaid on a background image, no geometric information is retained.
-Light conditions and occlusions of the object will be arbitrary.
-Additionally, only 2D methods can be used to train on such data.
-For DPOD the performance gap is quite clear, as the method trained on real data achieves a performance of 95.15~\% recall, while the performance drops to 66.43~\% when trained on synthetic data.
-For SSD-6D, the performance on synthetic data is higher at 79~\%, but still far from the mid-nineties of methods trained on real data.

-In \cite{thalhammer2019towards} an approach is made to create synthetic depth data to train a network.
-Objects are placed randomly in the scene, and camera positions are chosen according to the views in the dataset.
+As the rendered image is overlaid on a background image, light conditions and occlusions of the object will be arbitrary.
+Additionally, only 2D methods can be used to train on such data, as any resulting depth map would be nonsensical.
+For DPOD the performance gap is quite clear, as the method trained on real data achieves a performance of 95.2\% recall, while the performance drops to 66.4\% when trained on synthetic data, tested on the LM dataset \cite{hinterstoisser2012model}.
+For SSD-6D, the performance with synthetic data is higher at 79\%, but still far from the mid-nineties of methods trained on real data.
+A method \cite{thalhammer2019towards} trained on synthetic depth data also exists.
+The objects are placed randomly in the scene, and camera positions are chosen according to the views in the dataset.
 The method applies domain randomization, but in contrast to our method, it is performed in 2D.
-However, the method does not perform well, by achieving a 46.8~\% recall and is outperformed by non deep learning methods.

-For the BOP challenge \cite{hodan2020bop} synthetic data was created for each dataset using the method from \cite{denninger2019blenderproc}.
-In this approach, physical based rendering (PBR) is performed by dropping objects randomly in a scene, and randomizing camera pose, light conditions, and object properties.
-This allows for more realistic noise, as shadows, occlusion, and reflections are modeled, allowing for the training of 3D based methods.
-Three methods, EPOS \cite{hodan2020epos}, CDPN \cite{li2019cdpn} and \cite{labbe2020cosypose} have been trained on this data and tested on the BOP challenge \cite{hodan2020bop}.
+The method does not perform well, and achieves a 46.8\% recall on the LM dataset \cite{hinterstoisser2012model}.
+For the BOP challenge \cite{hodan2020bop} synthetic data was created for each dataset using BlenderProc \cite{denninger2019blenderproc}.
+In this approach, physical-based-rendering (PBR) is performed by dropping objects randomly in a scene, and randomizing camera pose, light conditions, and object properties.
+This allows for more realistic noise, as shadows, occlusion, and reflections are modeled, allowing for the training of 3D-based methods.
+Three methods, EPOS \cite{hodan2020epos}, CDPN \cite{li2019cdpn} and CosyPose \cite{labbe2020cosypose} have been trained on this data and tested on the BOP challenge \cite{hodan2020bop}.
 While our method is also trained on this data, we integrate both RGB and depth data by training on point clouds.